Glaser Weil IP Team Scores Federal Circuit Win for Optical Technology Client

 • Lawrence M. Hadley

-Partner, Chair of the Intellectual Property Department, and Co-chair of the Investigations, Compliance and Strategic Response Practice
+Partner, Chair of the Intellectual Property Department

 • Stephen Underwood